Corionis/ELS/README.md

 See the **[ELS Wiki](https://github.com/GrokSoft/ELS/wiki)** for version 3.1.0 features, downloads and documentation.

 ELS version 4.0 has been in development since September of 2021.
-4.0 is a large project that adds a powerful desktop application called the ELS Navigator.
+It is a large project that adds a powerful desktop application - ELS Navigator.
 The new version is not complete however large portions are done and quite useful.
 See **[ELS Version 4.0.0](https://github.com/GrokSoft/ELS/tree/Version-4.0.0)**.